-The SBx908 GEN2 has large switching and routing tables to support Smart City networks and the Internet of Things (IoT).
-It meets the increasing demand for the convergence of multiple services, like video surveillance, public Wi-Fi, information kiosks, environmental sensors and more.
+Large switching and routing tables support Smart City networks and the Internet of Things (IoT).
+The x950 Series meets the increasing demand for the convergence of multiple services.

 Network automation

 Allied Telesis Autonomous Management FrameworkTM (AMF) meets the increasing management requirements of modern converged networks, by automating many everyday tasks.
 AMF has powerful features that allow an entire network to be easily managed as a single virtual device.